monkphin/PokeBattle/README.md

 All pages passed with 0 errors.

 <details>
-<summary>Homepage</summary>
+<summary>Index page</summary>
 <img src="docs/index-html.png">
 </details>

 <details>
-<summary>Homepage</summary>
+<summary>Game page</summary>
 <img src="docs/game-html.png">
 </details>

 <details>
-<summary>Homepage</summary>
+<summary>404 page</summary>
 <img src="docs/404-html.png">
 </details>

 ## CSS Validation

 [W3Schools CSS Validator](https://jigsaw.w3.org/css-validator/)
 Some errors were present when checking the game.html.
 This is due to falling back on Bootstraps grid system to assist in layout and positioning for the cards and some items on the webpage.
-I am slowly refactoring the site to move away from using Bootstrap, however due to the volume of elements on the game page, this page still uses Boostrap.
+I am slowly refactoring the site to move away from using Bootstrap, however due to the volume of elements on the game page, this page still uses Bootstrap.

 <details>
 <summary>Full site CSS</summary>